DKDS: A Benchmark Dataset of Degraded Kuzushiji Documents with Seals for Detection and Binarization: Experiments on Track 1

 \subsection{Implementation Details}

-To ensure a fair performance comparison on the DKDS dataset, all models were trained and evaluated on the same hardware (i.e., NVIDIA RTX 3090 GPU).
+To ensure a fair performance comparison for track 1 on the DKDS dataset, all models were trained and evaluated on the same hardware (i.e., NVIDIA GeForce RTX 3090 GPU).
 All experiments were conducted using the Ubuntu operating system, Python 3.9, and the PyTorch framework.